What is Autonomo?

-What Are the Advantages of Being Autonomo Opposed to Having an S.L Company? (this is a LTD company in the UK)
+What Are the Advantages of Being Autonomo Opposed to Having an S.L Company? (this is an LTD company in the UK)

-Registering as an autonomo is a really quick, simple and cheap way to make your business legal.
-By choosing autonomo status, the business will be easier to administrate as there is less paperwork.
+Registering as an autonomo is a really quick, simple, and cheap way to make your business legal.
+By choosing autonomo status, the business will be easier to administer as there is less paperwork.
 It is also cheaper to start up and if necessary, wind up.

-In order to join the autonomo social security system (RETA) will require you to be in the social security system already, but this registration process is also straightforward.
+In order to join the autonomo social security system (RETA), you will be required to be in the social security system already, but this registration process is also straightforward.

-The Agencia Tributaria would expect you to be registered as a resident taxpayer so you need to complete the Modelo 36 form (less usually Modelo 37) and then file it with the Hacienda.
+The Agencia Tributaria would expect you to be registered as a resident taxpayer so you need to complete the Modelo 36 or Modelo 37 forms and then file it with the Hacienda.
 The form asks you to stipulate who you are, where you live, and to outline the sort of business activity you perform.
-You fill in where your business is located and whether you will be paying VAT (IVA) as it is known in Spain.
+You fill in where your business is located and whether you will be paying VAT or IVA as it is known in Spain.

 Social Security Contributions

-Other steps you may need to take will entirely depend on the type of business you run, so for example, if you operate a premises that is open to the public you will need an opening licence called a "licensia de apertura" which can be obtained from the local town hall.
-You will need to be inspected before the license is granted and you will pay fees and be asked to provide evidence of any documents or certificates that the town hall demand.
+Other steps you may need to take will depend on the type of business you run, for example, if you operate premises that are open to the public you will need an opening licence called a 'licencia de apertura' which can be obtained from the local town hall.
+You will need to be inspected before the licence is granted and you will pay fees and be asked to provide evidence of any documents or certificates that the town hall demands.

-Home based licenses are usually not a problem if it is a simple internet based business, however, if you run a business from home that employs people or impacts on other people, such as a crèche, then you will require additional certification.
+Home-based licences are usually not a problem if it is a simple internet-based business, however, if you run a business from home that employs people or impacts on other people, such as a crèche, then you will require additional certification.